 The so-called transitional quarter using the reverse of 1866-1891.

 These and the other "with motto" patterns of this date and also 1863 and possibly 1865 are actually restrikes made circa 1869 and into the early 1870s and offered with restrikes of other denominations in complete sets.
-The reverse die used here is the same as on the 1869 and 1870 trial pieces and 1871 J1093-5 with die rust between the eagle's right (observers left) wing and the olive branch.
+The reverse die used here is the same as on the 1869 and 1870 pattern and trial pieces and 1871 J1093-5 with die rust between the eagle's right (observers left) wing and the olive branch.
 The die state is later than on the 1869 pieces.

 According to Heritage's January 2007 fun sale, the obverse die is the same as used to strike J384/P452 where a piece was described as follows: